 By using keyword research and SEO tactics, the content can reach customers where they are in the sales pipeline.
 This can also be bolstered with data analytics and paid and social advertising campaigns to direct traffic to the intended initiative to attain specific company goals.

-On-page and off-page Search Engine Optimization (SEO)
+Using Search Engine Optimization (SEO) to Drive Traffic

 "If you're not first, you're last."
 Inbound Marketing utilizes SEO strategies to help a business become the top result on a search engine result page such as Google.